DataJuggler/BlazorGallery/ProjectTemplates/Working/templates/README.md

 Everything should work if you followed the above steps.

 # News

+1.6.4
+8.14.2023: 4 Nuget packages have updates, DataJuggler.Net7, DataJuggler.Blazor.Components and
+DataJuggler.Blazor.FileUpload and DataJuggler.UltimateHelper.
+The code for this project has not changed.

 1.6.3
 7.22.2023: 3 Nuget packages have updates, DataJuggler.Net7, DataJuggler.Blazor.Components and